Sleep Bruxism: Signs You are Suffering

 Quick Facts and Stats on Nighttime Teeth Grinding

 Learning about sleep bruxism can be surprising.
-At Alora Dentistry, we encourage patients to seek treatment for teeth grinding if they suspect it is taking place in their own mouth.
+At Alora Dentistry & Implant Center, we encourage patients to seek treatment for teeth grinding if they suspect it is taking place in their own mouth.
 Here are some important (and surprising) facts about sleep bruxism:

 • Bruxism puts incredible force on your teeth and jaw joint.
 Studies have estimated that during bruxism episodes, the force exerted on the teeth can range from 100 to 600 pounds per square inch (psi).
 This is significantly higher than the normal chewing force of 20-40 psi.